 European Antibiotic Awareness Day 2014: Stakeholder Event

-ECDC will organise a EU-level launch event in Stockholm (on invitation only) on the 17 November in Stockholm.
+ECDC organised a EU-level launch event in Stockholm (on invitation only) on the 17 November in Stockholm.

 Stockholm, 17 November 2014 - 12h00 to 14h00